revoltek/LiLF/README.md

 removeExtendedCutoff: float [0.0001] # remove extended sources from possible DD-calibrator list

 ### LOFAR_extract
-maxniter: int [10] # maximum number of iterations to perform
+max_niter: int [10] # maximum number of iterations to perform

-extractRegion: str [target.reg] # ds9 region defining the extract target
+extract_region: str [target.reg] # ds9 region defining the extract target

+subtract_region: str [''] # # Sources inside extract-reg that should still be subtracted with DD-correction!
+Use e.g. if you have a large extraction-region with some problematic sources

-phSolMode: str [tecandphase] # mode to use for phase solutions, either 'tecandphase' (to reduce number of free parameters) or 'phase' (to allow for more accurate solutions)
+ph_sol_mode: str [tecandphase] # mode to use for phase solutions, either 'tecandphase' (to reduce number of free parameters) or 'phase' (to allow for more accurate solutions)

+beam_cut: float [0.3] # at which beam value to stop considering fields for extraction

+no_selfcal: bool [False] # Do not perform selfcal, use if you just want the small data set or of you want to use [Reinout van Weeren's facet_selfcal script]()https://github.com/rvweeren/lofar_facet_selfcal)